Open 7:30am to 6:00pm

 The light-filled centre also has a mud pit, a cubby house, a woodwork station, two chickens, an orchard, vegetable gardens, fruit trees, Indigenous totem poles, a beautiful outdoor mural, and an open-plan atelier.

 Children get out and about on excursions, so we have a great connection with the surrounding community.
 We visit locations such as our local ponds, shopping centres, Cafe Momo, the Canberra Raiders training field and Maribyrnong Primary School, whom we have a great relationship with.

-We are proud to have a culturally diverse and celebrate a variety of cultures and holidays.
+We are proud to have a culturally diverse team and celebrate a variety of cultures and holidays.
 Our community-minded team also organise regular visits from Duncan Smith, from the Wiradjuri Echoes, who does monthly Indigenous learning with the children.

 Our on-site cook prepares five nutritionally balanced meals using seasonal ingredients every day.
 The children and Educators often collect herbs and vegetables from the gardens to add to the daily meals and use in cooking classes.